- Welcome to the Knowledge Base

 The most common way to add an Activity is to create it from within the specific record relating to the Activity.
-For example, adding an Activity to a specific Person, Organisation, Opportunity, and so on.
-You can also add an Activity without opening a specific record by clicking Start > New and choosing the appropriate Activity from the list that appears.
+You can also create new Activities from the Activities landing page.

 In the main tab of record for which you want to create an Activity, click New > Task.
 This will allow you select a task that you want to schedule for the future.
 Alternatively, open the Activity tab from any record type and choose Schedule an Activity to create an Activity that is due to take place in the future (Workbooks will automatically schedule the meeting to be 24 hours from the current date/time) or Record an Activity to create an Activity that has already taken place (Workbooks will automatically set the time to now).
 In both scenarios, you can change the times as required.

 From the drop-down menu, choose the type of Activity you want to schedule or record (ie, Task, Phone Call, To-do or Meeting).